mxrgz4/OO-Project/FinalProject.md

 ### Swift

 ### Python
 Python variables are compared by value by using the == operator.
-To compare variables by reference by using the ‘is’ command.
+To compare variables by reference use the ‘is’ command.

 ```python
 	x = 5